 Rumors are that Ox Baker was so brutal during the rehearsal, acting like he was involved in a real street fight, that Kurt Russell’s stunt double ended up all black and blue.
 We’re not sure what they expected from a man who always proclaimed: "I love to hurt people!"

 A highlight of the highly recommended 350 Days documentary (available now on Amazon Prime) is Ox Baker enthusiastically demonstrating what he dedicated himself to after wrestling: cooking.

 Not an activity generally associated with wrestling, Ox Baker proudly claimed he sold 3,000 copies of his cookbook entitled Ox Baker’s Cookbook: A Tribute to the Fallen Warriors.
 It contains recipes for his 50 favorite dishes intertwined with tributes to many wrestlers.

 Ox Baker wasn’t a petite fellow and one who’d indulge in eating a simple salad or vegetable quiche.
 So most of the recipes contained within are hearty fare like mushroom-stuffed chicken breasts, chili beef barley soup, and his famous meatloaf with a generous amount of garlic cloves are what’s in store for you.

-Fan conventions routinely invited the highly sought after Ox Baker to help draw a crowd and work the room.
-Who wouldn’t love speaking with Ox Baker, if even for a couple of minutes?
+Fan conventions routinely invited the highly sought-after Ox Baker to help draw a crowd and work the room.
+And who wouldn’t love speaking with Ox Baker, if even for a couple of minutes?